woosik212/FINAL---MEU5053.01-00-/README.md

 and we are going to use thess two raster files to calssifying the Land cover of Seoul and outskirts of Seoul
 * The size of file is pretty big
+* Be sure to assign the right path where you download two satellite image raster files (.tif).